gi-ev/LNI/README.md

 You should use `pdflatex` as `xelatex` and `lualatex` lack some features of the class file.

+## More information

 Stable versions are always uploaded to CTAN and available at <https://www.ctan.org/pkg/lni>.
-In addition, you will find the most recent developer version on GitHub at https://github.com/gi-ev/lni.
+In addition, you will find the most recent developer version on GitHub at <https://github.com/gi-ev/lni>.
 The most recent documentation is available at <https://gi-ev.github.io/LNI/lni.pdf>.
 It includes a short description how to use the template and also provides troubleshooting hints.